Building and Remodeling - Advice for Homeowners

-Check to see if the contractor has been disciplined or if the license has been suspended or revoked.
-Builders and contractors are licensed by the Licensing Division of the Bureau of Commercial Services, Michigan Department of Licensing and Regulatory Affairs (LARA).
+- Check to see if the contractor has been disciplined or if the license has been suspended or revoked.
+Builders and contractors are licensed by the Licensing Division of the Bureau of Professional Licensing, Michigan Department of Licensing and Regulatory Affairs (LARA).

 The Bureau's home page for Residential Builders, Maintenance and Alteration Contractors provides general information on issues relating to builders' licenses, including additional tips for consumers.

-Consumers may visit the Bureau of Commercial Services' website to verify current license status and check for prior disciplinary action.
+Consumers may visit the Bureau of Professional Licensing’s website to verify current license status and check for prior disciplinary action.
 If possible, use the builder's license number as well as the names of the builder and the business name.

 Decisions issued in response to formal complaints are also accessible online.